 Clients SHOULD make authenticated requests with a bearer token using the Authorization request header field with the Bearer HTTP authorization scheme.
-Resource servers MUST support this method.
+Resource servers compliant with this specification MUST support this method.

 2.2.
 Form-Encoded Body Parameter

 When sending the access token in the HTTP request entity-body, the client adds the access token to the request body using the access_token parameter.
 The client MUST NOT use this method unless all of the following conditions are met: